AKASHAorg/eth-bucharest/documentation/APPS.md

-The register function takes only one argument which is an object of the type [IntegrationRegistrationProps](../libs/typings/src/ui/app-loader.ts) The returned value of the `register` function should be an object with the [IAppConfig](../../libs/typings/src/ui/apps.ts) type
-The required parameters are:
+The register function takes only one argument which is an object of the type [IntegrationRegistrationProps](../libs/typings/src/ui/app-loader.ts) The returned value of the `register` function should be an object with the [IAppConfig](../libs/typings/src/ui/apps.ts) type The required parameters are:

 **[loadingFn](./loading-fn.md)**

 **mountsIn** The slot id of the layout widget in which this app mounts.

-**menuItems** This prarameter is used by sidebar to construct the menu.
+**menuItems** This parameter is used by sidebar to construct the menu.

 Optionally apps (and widgets) can also define [extensions](./EXTENSIONS.MD) and